magnetophon/LazyLimiter/README.md

     currentdown@3*(3/4)
     currentdown@4*(4/4)
 -we take the minimum value of this array
--eventually, we do:
-attackGainReduction_with_hold_and_releaseEnvelope:db2linear*audio@4;
 In effect, we have created at linear (in dB) fade-down with a duration of 4 samples, with the loudest sample ending up at exactly the threshold.

 ###hold

 Hold works as follows:
--lastdown represents the amount of decibels we where down at the previous sample, iow a feedback loop coming from the end of the gain calculater.
+-lastdown represents the amount of decibels we where down at the previous sample, iow a feedback loop coming from the end of the GainCalculator.
 -we make an array of 4, as follows:
 (currentdown@(0):max(lastdown))
 (currentdown@(1):max(lastdown))